Register for Daydreamers

 Registration is super easy.
-Simply complete the form, let me know if you are registering for one Daydreamer or for a family, and you’re done.
+Simply complete the form, let me know the names of your Daydreamer or Daydreamers – and their ages – and you’re done.

 I will send an invoice to you and – once sorted – all of your materials will be on their way.

 What does it cost?

 The Daydreamers course is only R340.00 per child.

 If you are a school, a tutor centre, or anything else that requires a bulk purchase, then contact me at email@example.com and we will talk about your requirements.

 If you are outside of South Africa, then that is not a problem.
 I accept the following currencies, for single registrations: (at 6 January 2022)

 If you do not hear back from me within 24 hours of registration, then it is entirely possible that I haven’t received it.
 Web stuff being what is it, please email me at firstname.lastname@example.org and I will get onto your registration quickly.

 Firstly, why do I even require payment for this course?
 Well, the simple answer is that I have expended many hours, and much effort, and some cost, to create it.
 Great graphic design, for example, doesn’t fall from the trees and I have Blue Sugar Designs to thank for the excellent graphics on both the video and paper content of this course.
 So, sure, some payment would be good.
 If only because I am providing a service and any service – if you hold to the intrinsic laws of nature – require some form of reciprocation.
 You show me where the bees are and I’ll open the hive.
 You get the bees, I get the honey.